 Wrapping It Up

 Both 10DLC registered traffic and unregistered traffic have their fair share of pros and cons.
-It all boils down to what your specific needs are as a cannabis brand.
+It all boils down to what your specific needs are as a retailer or brand.

-If you want to know more about 10DLC and text message campaigns for cannabis brands, watch our latest webinar: Alpine IQ’s Deep Dive: Everything you need to know about text message filtration in cannabis.
+If you want to know more about 10DLC and text message campaigns for retailers and brands, watch our latest webinar: Alpine IQ’s Deep Dive: Everything you need to know about text message filtration in cannabis.

-You can also check out our website at https://alpineiq.com/ to learn more about our AI-powered marketing tools that are geared toward cannabis brands.
+You can also check out our website at https://alpineiq.com/ to learn more about our AI-powered marketing tools.